There's No Place Like Work

 Now that we are looking at the Return to Work - We’re relishing this opportunity to reconnect.

 Employees value the physical office as a place to conduct meetings, socialise and connect with colleagues, but also for dedicated work spaces and creating a distinction between work and home.
 Workplaces can support employees sense of self worth and achievement.

 Whether it is full or part time, most people want to return because there is no place like work.

-Employers also see the benefits, with increased sense of morale and improved operations, and reduced lost productivity.
+Employers also see the benefits, with increased sense of morale and improved operations due to face to face collaboration and connection.
 We are assisting businesses leaders with capturing the opportunities and tackling the challenges of the transition of their workforce back into their workplaces.

 Addressing the key concerns and questions is integral to the successful return to work: How do we put workforce safety first?
 Who do we bring back to the workplace and when?
 What does our workforce need to successfully transition?

 The steps for the Now – guidelines for workplace Return to Work (RTW).

 Understanding current government restrictions and public health advice

 We are acutely aware that no two cities, just like no two businesses, are faced with the same challenges.
 It is important to consult the latest government and public health advice when returning to work, to ensure compliance with restrictions and current social/physical distancing measures.

 Here in Melbourne, The Department of Health and Human Services is frequently updating their information, to align with current restriction levels in Victoria.
 As this is ever evolving, we are consistently staying up to date with the latest information to assist our clients as they navigate in their Return to Work.